 The screenshot below was used in a post to malign Siteground but if you read it carefully you will deduce that the user concerned had obviously ignored prior notifications and was regularly abusing the server at other people's expense.

 In all my years with Siteground, I've never run into an issue like this.

 SuperCacher is Siteground's own server side caching mechanism.

 It differs from site caching in that the cache / store saves information in the server's RAM after the page is loaded by a browser for the first time.
 Thereafter, the page is served from RAM which is faster than retrieving it from the server.

 An added advantage for the website owner is that serving pages from RAM can save server resources due to less "hits" being made on the server.

-I've always had excellent speed from Siteground shared hosting.
+I've always had excellent speed from Siteground's shared hosting.

-But speed is relative to the number of visitors on the server at any given time.
+Speed on a shared server is relative to the number of visitors on the entire server at any given time.